Charles E W Bean, Diaries, AWM38 3DRL 606/96/1 - January 1918 - Part 2

 open land across on /

-hill tops for training around exah
+hill tops for training around each

-camp (they the camps are widely
+Camp (they the Camps are widely

 apart from each other -